 Why Should We Encourage Public Participation in Planning, Problem Solving and Policy Making?

-- Participation is important for a healthy representative democracy.
+- Participation is important for community members and overall a healthy representative democracy.
 Involving citizens in decisions that affect them locally is one way to renew public trust and return credibility and legitimacy to all levels of government.

-- While participation has long been part of the tradition of planning, we continuously need to find new ways to actively engage and promote citizens in decision making.
+- While participation has long been part of the tradition of planning, we continuously need to find new ways to actively engage and promote citizens in decision making and community life.
 A part of this process is helping citizens understand the role they can play in deciding their own futures.
 In other words, citizens come to understand they have a contribution to make, and therefore become full participants in the process, rather than waiting to see what programs and services they will receive for their tax dollars.
+Working in organisation as practitioners and even doing volunteer work can result in better result for development projects.

 - A carefully constructed participation program encourages an open exchange of information, ideas and clarity about social goals to be achieved.
 This requires that planners consider alternate opinions, especially those of underserved or underrepresented minority, low income, elderly, and disabled populations.
 Together the participants establish a collective vision for the future, and share responsibility for problems as well as their solutions.